glasser/glasser.github.io/_posts/2013-06-27-surprising-javascript-memory-leak.md

 pointed me at his [excellent post][mraleph] on this subject with more detailed examples, better pictures, and knowledge of V8 internals.
 Definitely adding his blog to my <del>Reader</del>Feedly.
+Also, there's a great [paper about this issue with an optimal implementation][appel], though not in the context of JavaScript.

 JavaScript is secretly a functional programming language, and its functions are *closures*: function objects get access to variables defined in their enclosing